 Taken together, Section 504 and the ADA (and ADAAA) require institutions of higher education to provide equal access to educational opportunities to otherwise qualified persons with disabilities.

-Reasonable accommodations in college programs and services, are modifications of those programs, policies, practices, and procedures that enable qualified students with a disability to have an equal access to college programs, and equal opportunity to benefit from those programs and services while providing auxiliary aids and services.
+Reasonable accommodations in college programs and services (auxiliary aides and services and academic adjustments) enable qualified students with a disability to have equal access to college programs, and equal opportunity to benefit from those programs and services.

 A student is a person enrolled at the college.

-A student with a disability is a student who (1) has a physical, mental or sensory impairment that substantially limits one or more of his/her major life activities; (2) has a record of such an impairment or; (3) is regarded as having a disability.
+A student with a disability is one who has a physical, mental or sensory impairment that substantially limits one or more of his/her major life activities; has a record of such an impairment; or is regarded as having a disability.